DavidHarrisRid/VibeCode/README.md

 character so they are easier targets.
 Each time the invaders descend a row they speed up slightly to keep the pressure on.

 Ice Climber is a vertical climbing game.
-Platforms are randomly generated and each row is bordered so you know exactly where the edges are.
-Jumping breaks through the platforms above you and launches the climber several rows high so you can land on the next ledge.
+Platforms appear every few rows with gaps you must jump through.
+Each row is bordered so you know exactly where the edges are.
+Jumping breaks the platform above you and launches the climber a few rows upward, and you can hold a direction key while jumping to steer in midair.
 Keep moving upward—if you slip below the bottom of the visible area the game is over.

 The game relies on the `curses` module for drawing.
 On Windows systems the